lux-org/lux/doc/source/reference/config.rst

         chart.title = "Custom Title" # add title to chart
         return chart

-Then, set the `plot_config` to this function so that this function is applied to every plot generated.
+Then, set the `plotting_style` to this function so that this function is applied to every plot generated.

 .. code-block:: python

-    lux.config.plot_config = change_color_add_title
+    lux.config.plotting_style = change_color_add_title

 The above results in the following changes: